stevencox/midori/README.md

 ```

 ## Next
-  * This work is independent of user input.
-Who the language is for will be decisive in determining the best syntax and functionality.
+  * This work lacks user input.
+Who the language is for and what they need will steer its functionality.
   * I'm persuaded Lark is a good direction for Python parsing.
   * This is a prototype.
 Error handling is light.
 Significant automated tests needed.
   * A world of expressive power to control complex simulations is unexplored.